Future Focused Part 1

 Consider using the PESTLE Analysis tool as a great way to look at the world outside your business for signals of change.
 Changes that could impact your business can fall under each of these external factor categories: Politics, Economy, Social/Demographics, Technology, Legal, Environmental.

 Or let me do some of the heavy lifting for you.
-Sign up for my free Five for Friday Videos and spend five minutes a week learning about five topics that stood out to me in the news as potential signals of change for small business owners.
+Sign up for my free Five for the Future Videos and spend five minutes a week learning about five topics that stood out to me in the news as potential signals of change for small business owners.

 Either way, if you want your business to be around in ten years, then it’s imperative to focus on the future and be open to all the possible versions of it.

 Looking for some accountability to keep you future-focused?
-Learn more about the 15-150 Challenge and commit to spending 15 minutes a week and a total of 150 minutes a month looking forward!
+Learn more about Your ROI Club and commit to spending 15 minutes a week plus a monthly meeting looking forward!